 Home to the world's largest telescope, Arecibo draws a crowd of tourists looking to the sky.
 Down on the ground there are a few other attractions that garner a certain amount of interest as well, including a lighthouse, a waterfall, and a few parks.

-Do you enjoy learning about the history of foreign countries?
-If yes, you might enjoy visiting a historical site while vacationing in Arecibo.
+In case you like to experience the history of foreign countries, you should consider visiting a historical site while on vacation in Arecibo.

-If you are looking to do more sight-seeing, visit Arecibo Observatory.
-It is located 8.6 mi.
+Another landmark that often intrigues visitors is Arecibo Observatory.
+It is found 8.6 mi.
 South of central Arecibo.
 Arecibo offers an educations program to guests called "More Than Meets the Eye - Exploring he Invisible Universe."
 The program teaches about using all senses to explore the uncharted universe, and focuses on the electromagnetic spectrum and what it is that they do at the observatory.
 Outside of this class, guests can take a seat in the auditorium for a 20 minute audiovisual show called "A Day in the Life of the Arecibo Observatory."